stamayodesign/dndCharApp/README.md

 ### <a name="cdt"></a>Custom Dice Tab

-This tab has an input a string for the user to enter their own custom dice roll using a "xdy format", with "x" being the number of dice and "y" being the number of sides.
+This tab has an input text box for the user to enter their own custom dice roll using a "xdy format", with "x" being the number of dice and "y" being the number of sides.

 <img src="images/dndCharApp_image18-CustomDiceTab.jpg" width = "250"/>